brechtm/rinohtype/DEVELOPING.rst

     pyenv install 3.8.1

-and pyenv will download, build and install this version for you.
+and pyenv will download, build and install this version of CPython for you.

 Note that pyenv will install the different Python versions in an isolated location (typically under ``~/.penv``), so they will not interfere with your